Using An Anxiety Chat Room For Mental Health Support

 Know that you aren’t alone

-Because isolation is so common to anxiety disorders, it is vital to understand that you aren’t alone.
+Because isolation is so common to anxiety disorders, it can be vital to understand that you aren’t alone.
 While the symptoms of anxiety are nothing to brush aside, anxiety disorders are extremely common, and there are likely to be people nearby who are at least familiar with the symptoms and effects of anxiety disorders.

 Finding online support

-Remember that chat rooms are often unmoderated—or only lightly moderated—which means that you may find yourself coming across mean-spirited posts or posts that do not hold fast to the goal of the chat room.
+When seeking online support, remember that chat rooms are often unmoderated—or only lightly moderated—which means that you may find yourself coming across mean-spirited posts or posts that do not hold fast to the goal of the chat room.
 Rather than turning to these chat rooms as a solid source of ongoing support and healing in your anxiety journey, they are often best used as a secondary support system, and perhaps only when you have developed healthy coping mechanisms and are no longer as vulnerable to harsh words regarding anxiety.

 Takeaway